Q: How does Delphix communicate with hosts for the purpose of managing them?

 Q: Can Delphix OS user be an LDAP user?

 Yes.
 The LDAP user should meet all the requirements as that of a local Delphix OS user.
-Please see Configuring and Using LDAP with the Delphix Engine for more information
+Please see Configuring the Masking Engine for LDAP/ Active Directory Authentication for more information

 Q: Can there be more than one Delphix OS user for a given host?